About the Studios

 Students are required to purchase their own basic tools.
 Suggested tools, supply lists or a department calendar are available online or upon registration.
 Call 212.415.5564 for information or to visit our facility.

 Jewelry Studio Benchtime

-Bench time is an opportunity for independent work without instruction, available to currently enrolled students for a fee of $4 per hour.
+Bench time is an opportunity for independent work without instruction, available to currently enrolled full semester students for a fee of $4 per hour.
 Bench time schedules are posted the second week of class.
 Partial term classes and workshops participants are not eligible to participate in Benchtime.

 Take a Tour!

 Come visit us!
 See the studios for yourself—just call 212.415.5564 for information and schedule a time.